varnish/Varnish-Book/varnish_sysadmin.rst

         Most of the performance tweaks that have been made are based on experiences either from the Varnish community or from customers of Varnish Software, and not on guess-work.
-The close co-operation between developers, users and customers ensures that the development is driven by the needs of those who use Varnish instead of having the developers try to guess what you as a user want.
+The close cooperation between developers, users and customers ensures that the development is driven by the needs of those who use Varnish instead of having the developers try to guess what you as a user want.